Japanese sword: Jōkotō – Kotō (Old swords)

 In the tachi developed after kenukigata-tachi, a structure in which the hilt is fixed to the tang (nakago) with a pin called mekugi was adopted.
 As a result, a sword with three basic external elements of Japanese swords, the cross-sectional shape of shinogi-zukuri, a gently curved single-edged blade, and the structure of nakago, was completed.
-Its shape may reflects the changing form of warfare in Japan.
+Its shape may reflect the changing form of warfare in Japan.
 Cavalry were now the predominant fighting unit and the older straight chokutō were particularly unsuitable for fighting from horseback.
 The curved sword is a far more efficient weapon when wielded by a warrior on horseback where the curve of the blade adds considerably to the downward force of a cutting action.
 Early models had uneven curves with the deepest part of the curve at the hilt.
 As eras changed the center of the curve tended to move up the blade.

 The tachi is a sword which is generally larger than a katana, and is worn suspended with the cutting edge down.
 This was the standard form of carrying the sword for centuries, and would eventually be displaced by the katana style where the blade was worn thrust through the belt, edge up.
 The tachi was worn slung across the left hip.
 The signature on the tang of the blade was inscribed in such a way that it would always be on the outside of the sword when worn.
 This characteristic is important in recognizing the development, function, and different styles of wearing swords from this time onwards.

 When worn with full armour, the tachi would be accompanied by a shorter blade in the form known as koshigatana (腰刀, "waist sword"); a type of short sword with no handguard, and where the hilt and scabbard meet to form the style of mounting called an aikuchi ("meeting mouth").
 Daggers (tantō), were also carried for close combat fighting as well as carried generally for personal protection.

 By the 11th century during the Heian period, Japanese swords had already been exported to neighboring countries in Asia.
-For example, in the poem "The Song of Japanese Swords" Ouyang Xiu, a statesman of the Song Dynasty in China, described Japanese swords as "It is a treasured sword with a scabbard made of fragrant wood covered with fish skin, decorated with brass and copper, and capable of exorcising evil spirits.
+For example, in the poem "The Song of Japanese Swords" Ouyang Xiu, a statesman of the Song dynasty in China, described Japanese swords as "It is a treasured sword with a scabbard made of fragrant wood covered with fish skin, decorated with brass and copper, and capable of exorcising evil spirits.
 It is imported at a great cost.".